John McCallum: Opposition Years (2006–15)

+The Liberals suffered its worst electoral defeat in the 2011 election, when its caucus was reduced to third party status.
+In the substantially reduced caucus under interim leader Bob Rae, McCallum served simultaneously as critic to three ministers - Treasury Board, Public Works & Government Services, and Human Resources and Skills Development.

+Upon Justin Trudeau's election as Liberal leader, McCallum was appointed as the immigration critic.
+During his time in the opposition, McCallum began to travel extensively to China at the expense of Beijing-friendly groups.
+McCallum took trips valued at $73,300 from pro-Beijing business groups, such as the Canadian Confederation of Fujian Associations.

+Minister of Immigration, Refugees and Citizenship (2015–17)

+When the Liberals were returned to power in November 2015, McCallum was appointed Minister of Immigration, Refugees and Citizenship in the 29th Canadian Ministry of Justin Trudeau.
+He was one of six members of the new cabinet with previous cabinet experience, and was listed in an order-in-council as the fourth-in-line to act in the event of the prime minister being unable to perform his duty, reflecting his standing as the cabinet members with the fourth longest tenure as a member of the Queen's Privy Council.
+As Immigration Minister, he oversaw the intake of Syrian refugees during the Syrian refugee crisis.

+Notable stances

 McCallum successfully nominated Nelson Mandela as the second honorary citizen in Canadian history.

 McCallum was quite vocal in Canada's debate on same-sex marriage.
 He told the Edmonton Sun in August 2003, "If people want to do something and it doesn't hurt other people, doesn't reduce other people's rights, we should let them do it.
 Why not?"
 He also significantly contributed to the final debate before the vote on same-sex marriage on 21 March 2005 saying:

 I believe we should always seek to expand the rights of our fellow citizens as long as we do not thereby reduce the rights of others.
 We should seek to ensure that no group is denied full participation in society.
 As members of Parliament, we should not ask the question, why should we extend this right?
 Rather our question should be, why should we not extend the right?
 Let the burden of proof be on those who wish to limit fundamental rights.